 PEACE Programs (formally Children Who Witness Abuse Programs)

-The Prevention, Education, Counselling, Advocacy and Empowerment (PEACE) program for children and youth experiencing violence, (formerly the Children Who Witness Abuse (CWWA) is a free, confidential program across BC for children and youth aged 3 to 18 who have been exposed to violence in their relationships.
+The Prevention, Education, Counselling, Advocacy and Empowerment (PEACE) program for children and youth experiencing violence, (formerly the Children Who Witness Abuse program) is a free, confidential program across BC for children and youth aged 3 to 18 who have experienced violence against women.

 - Understand what violence against women is, that they are not alone, and that the violence is not their fault